What Is a Rational Number? A Simple & Complete Guide

 What Is Not a Rational Number?

-If a number cannot be written as a fraction, it’s called an irrational number.
-These numbers have decimals that go on forever without repeating a pattern or forming a fraction.
+If we can't write a number as a fraction, we call it an irrational number.
+These numbers have decimals that go on forever without repeating.

 1. Non-Terminating, Non-Repeating Decimals

-Some decimals go on forever without ever stopping or forming a repeating pattern.
+Some decimals go on forever without stopping or forming a repeating pattern.

 2. Non-Perfect Square Roots

-The square roots of numbers that aren’t perfect squares are irrational because they don’t simplify into whole numbers or fractions.
+The square roots of non-perfect squares don't simplify into whole numbers or fractions.

 Examples: \(\sqrt{2}\) ≈ 1.414213..., \(\sqrt{7}\) ≈ 2.645751...